onurdemirkale/nestjs-case/README.md

 - Create the Circle CI configuration document.

+### Dockerfile

+- Implemented a Dockerfile for building the Nest.js application.

+### K8S

+- Created a deployment manifest.

 ### GitHub

-- Edit branch protection rules for `master` and `develop` and require the `test_node_12` job as a status check.
+- Edited branch protection rules for `master` and `develop` and require the `test_node_12` job as a status check.
 This allows to run unit tests before a branch can be merged.

 # Configuration: